 Rechargeable batteries – Once the electricity is created it needs to be stored for future use.
 In the case of landscape lighting, NiMH and Lithium Iron Phosphate rechargeable batteries are often used.
 Designed for electricity to only flow into the battery, they will power the light once it becomes dark.

 LEDs – With advances in LED technology, most solar lights use these light emitting diodes, as they are durable and last for years.
-They are the ideal way to provide light in this application.
-For uses that require more intense light output, halogens can be used in addition to, or instead of, LEDs.
+These LED bulbs are the ideal way to provide light in this application.
+For uses that require more intense light output, halogen light bulbs can be used in addition to, or instead of, LEDs.

 Although you can find multiple variations and designs for solar-powered outdoor lighting at just about any hardware and gardening store, it's important to remember that after a couple of years, depending on the frequency of use, it's likely that the batteries will need to be replaced.
 By using a basic Phillips-head screwdriver, you can usually just unscrew the battery case and replace the battery with the same type of battery originally installed by the manufacturer.
 And, in most cases these days, you'll find that either AA or AAA NiMH or Lithium Iron Phosphate rechargeable batteries will be the replacements that you're looking for.